nehemiaharchives/cpsd/README.md

 ## Current Project
 Now at the starting point, cpsd is limited to for the usage in mission strategy in Japan in English.
-First dataset is location of churches and train stations with passenger count and distance.
+First dataset is location of Churches and train stations with passenger count and distance.

 ## Technical Architecture
 cpsd is a combination of [Kotlin](https://kotlinlang.org/) functions meant to be executed in [integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) with running local [Neo4j](https://neo4j.com/) instance at localhost.